tini-creator/agentic-ue-grpo/README.md

-# Agentic UE RLHF
+# Agentic UE GRPO

-A reinforcement learning pipeline that fine-tunes a small language model to act as an autonomous **User Equipment (UE) resource manager** for 5G/NR devices.
-Given a natural-language description of device state (battery level, running application, network condition), the model outputs a structured device configuration in JSON — selecting power mode, DRX cycle, compute offload flag, and maximum bandwidth.
+A reinforcement learning pipeline that fine-tunes a small language model to act as an autonomous **User Equipment (UE) resource manager** for 6G applications.
+Given a natural-language description of device state (battery level, running application, network condition) for an ongoing application at the UE, the model outputs a structured device configuration in JSON — selecting power mode, DRX cycle, compute offload flag, and maximum bandwidth.

 The pipeline runs entirely on **CPU** and is built on [SmolLM2-135M](https://huggingface.co/HuggingFaceTB/SmolLM2-135M), [TRL 1.x (GRPOTrainer)](https://github.com/huggingface/trl), and [PEFT (LoRA)](https://github.com/huggingface/peft).